rmeyerth/lard-site/docs/toolkit/system-functions.md

     }
 }
 ```
-Functions are simple from a code standpoint as it requires only to implement the Function interface and methods.
+Functions are simple from a code standpoint as they require to only implement the Function interface and methods.
 The above will provide the ability to create random numbers using a type parameter to be used in an expression.
 It is important when creating functions to check and throw errors if the parameter list is not in the expected
 format.
-The code itself is fairly self-explanatory and will allow it to be called by using the RAND name and two
+The code itself is fairly self-explanatory and will allow it to be called by using the ``rand`` name and two
 parameters (the second being restricted on the type).
 Next we need to add it to our config:
 ```java
 @Override